gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

        gl.bindBufferRange(..., materialBlockIndx, someMaterialSettingsUBO, ...);
        gl.bindBufferRange(..., lightBlockIndx, someLightSettingsUBO, ...);

-##  integer textures/attributes and math
+##  Integer textures, attributes and math

 In WebGL2 you can have integer based textures where as in WebGL1 all textures represented floating point values